Kashomon/gpub-example/README.md

 * You have [LaTeX](https://www.latex-project.org/) installed
 * You installed the [go-type1](https://github.com/Kashomon/go-type1) fonts

-Steps to create a `Book` repo that follows this pattern
+Steps to create a `Book` repo that follows these patterns:

-1.  `npm init` -- Initialize the repository
+1.  `npm init` -- Initialize the repository (requires installing nodejs/npm)
 3.  `npm install gpub-go --save-dev`
 4. Copy an SGF (or SGFs) from somewhere.
 For this repo, I've largely used SGFs from [Go Game